If you go the traditional publishing route, the publisher usually handles the copyright page for you.

 All rights reserved.

-The story, all names, characters, and incidents portrayed in this production are fictitious.
-No identification with actual persons (living or deceased), places, buildings, and products is intended or should be inferred.
+The story, all names, characters, and incidents portrayed in this book are fictitious.
+Any resemblance to actual persons (living or deceased), places, buildings, or products is purely coincidental.

 Book Cover by [Artist]